croquet/croquet-for-unity-guardians/README.md

 <img width="782" alt="image20" src="https://github.com/croquet/croquet-for-unity-guardians/assets/123010049/12602126-a465-478b-bfeb-2ca700a1202b">

-This repository contains a Croquet for Unity (C4U) view of David A Smith's "Guardians" game built on Worldcore.
+This repository contains a Croquet for Unity (C4U) view of David A. Smith's "Guardians" game built on Worldcore.

 The most important directories are the following:
 * `unity/` - the Unity project directory, from which you can run the game in the Unity editor or create builds for any platform Unity supports except WebGL.
 * `unity/Assets/Scenes/` - the main Guardians scene, and a SessionChooser scene (automatically included in builds) that allows a group of players to agree on a session number to join together.
 * `unity/Assets/CroquetJS/` - JavaScript source for building the Croquet side of the game.
 You can edit the code under this directory to change the game's behaviour.

+# Questions
+Please feel free to ask questions on our [discord](https://croquet.io/discord).

 # Setup
-To setup the project take the following steps
+To setup the project follow these steps...

 ## 1.0 Node Installation
 Node is a prerequisite for installing JavaScript libraries like Croquet and Worldcore, as well as facilitating webpack builds.

 Install node.js and the node package manager (npm) for your platform here (LTS Recommended): https://nodejs.org/en/download

 ## 2.0 Clone the Repo